First Time to Spain? 10 Travel Tips to Plan Your Trip.

 Most phone/SIM card operators like Vodafone have a strange rule in Spain, by which they don’t allow you top up your 3G/cellular data for more than 400MB!
 More crazy than the expense involved is the inconvenience.
 A local in Tarragona suggested using a Spanish operator instead, called Yoigo, which offers the standard 400MB of data, but free albiet slow cellular data for a month thereafter.
 And unlike the other operators, they don’t cut off your internet when the 400MB is over, they only deduct it from your main balance.
 Barring having to decode their occasional SMS using Google translate, it worked out just perfectly for the month I was there.

-What other questions or tips do you have for planning a first time trip to Spain?
+What tips do you have for planning a trip to Spain?